- Weight of the Nation Conference Exceeds First-Year Expectations

 - Childhood Obesity Research Poll Shows Environment, Physical Activity Matter

-- New Report Finds Obesity Epidemic Increases, Mississippi Weighs in as Heaviest State
+- Report Finds Obesity Epidemic Increases, Mississippi Weighs in as Heaviest State

 - School Meal Program Participation and Its Association with Dietary Patterns and Childhood Obesity

-- Childhood Obesity Is a Serious Concern in New York City: Higher Levels of Fitness Associated with Better Academic Performance
+- New York City Department of Health and Mental Hygiene.
+Childhood Obesity Is a Serious Concern in New York City: Higher Levels of Fitness Associated with Better Academic Performance.
+NYC Vital Signs, 2009;8(1).

 - Cholesterol Drugs Recommended for Some 8-year-olds